Kyoto University

 Requirement for Prospective International Students

-Prospective international students wishing to join our laboratory are generally expected to secure adequate financial support prior to enrollment.
+Prospective international students wishing to join our laboratory are expected to secure adequate financial support prior to enrollment.

 Contact